 Ask yourself why you need the money

-It’s common to use a personal loan like an LGFCU Signature Loan to consolidate debt or to cover an unexpected expense.
+It’s common to use a personal loan to consolidate debt or to cover an unexpected expense.
 Knowing your purpose upfront can help you decide if this type of personal loan is right for you or if a different line of credit is better suited for your needs.

 For example, if you have certain assets like a home with available equity, you may be better off with a home equity line of credit (HELOC) to pay down high-interest debt.

-LGFCU also has variable, fixed and term note Shared Secured Loans.
+Another option might be a Shared Secured Loan, which comes with either a variable or fixed rate based on the term you're approved for.
 With these loans, you borrow money and use your Share Account as collateral.
 Your savings remains intact, yet you get the money you need.

 Understand the state of your finances